joehand/dat-next/readme.md

 ## Usage

-Dat archives have a one to many relationship, there is a single source that can create and write files and many peers that can download the files *(in future versions there may be several sources)*.
+Dat archives have a one to many relationship.
+There is a single source that can create and write files.
+There are many peers that can download the files *(in future versions there may be several sources)*.

-* **Sharing**: If you want to share files from your computer that you will update, you are the *source archive* or *local archive*.
+* **Sharing**: If you want to share files from your computer that you will update, you are the *source*.
-* **Downloading**: If your colleague has files they want to share, they will be the source and you'll be downloading from a *remote archive*.
+* **Downloading**: If your colleague has files they want to share, they will be the source and you'll be downloading from a *remote* archive.

 The first time you run a command, a `.dat` folder to store the Dat metadata.
 Once a Dat is created, you can run all the commands inside that folder, similar to git.